Required disclosures

 Your rights regarding your health information

-1. You can ask us to communicate with you in a particular way or at a certain place that is more private for you.
-For example, you can ask us to call you at home, and not at work, to schedule or cancel and appointment.
+- You can ask us to communicate with you in a particular way or at a certain place that is more private for you — for example, calling you at home and not at work to schedule or cancel an appointment.
 We will try our best to do as you ask.

-2. You can ask us to limit what we tell people involved in your care or the payment for your care, such as family members and friends.
+- You can ask us to limit what we tell people involved in your care or the payment for your care, such as family members and friends.

-6. You have the right to file a complaint if you believe your privacy rights have been violated.
-You can file a complaint with our privacy officer and with the Secretary of the U.S. Department of Health and Human Services.
+- You have the right to file a complaint if you believe your privacy rights have been violated — with our privacy officer, and with the Secretary of the U.S. Department of Health and Human Services.
 All complaints must be in writing.
 Filing a complaint will not change the health care we provide to you in any way.
-Also, you may have other rights that are granted to you by the laws of our state, and these may be the same as or different from the rights described above.
-We will be happy to discuss these situations with your now or as they arise.
-If you have any questions regarding this notice or our health information privacy policies, please talk to your therapist or refer to our grievance policy posted in the waiting area.

-6. You have the right to file a complaint if you believe your privacy rights have been violated.
-You can file a complaint with our privacy officer and with the Secretary of the U.S. Department of Health and Human Services.
-All complaints must be in writing.
-Filing a complaint will not change the health care we provide to you in any way.
-Also, you may have other rights that are granted to you by the laws of our state, and these may be the same as or different from the rights described above.
-We will be happy to discuss these situations with your now or as they arise.
-If you have any questions regarding this notice or our health information privacy policies, please talk to your therapist or refer to our grievance policy posted in the waiting area.
+You may also have other rights granted by the laws of our state, which may be the same as or different from the rights described above.
+We're happy to discuss these situations with you now or as they arise.
+If you have questions about this notice or our health information privacy policies, please talk to your therapist or refer to our grievance policy posted in the waiting area.